thematheusxis/smpinturas/README.md

 Licença

-A licença utilizada para este código-fonte  é www.vecteezy.com
+A licença utilizada para este código-fonte  é de autoria @thematheusx

 Contato